aleszcz/Aleks_portfolio/GenoScope_1/contributing_md.md

 - Test with different query types
 - Check edge cases

-## 📚 Documentation

-- Update README.md if adding features
-- Add docstrings to new functions
-- Include usage examples
-- Update CHANGELOG.md

-## 🤝 Community Guidelines

-- Be respectful and inclusive
-- Help others learn and grow
-- Give constructive feedback
-- Acknowledge contributions

-## 📞 Questions?

-- Create an issue for questions
-- Join discussions in existing issues
-- Check documentation first

-## 🙏 Thank You!

 Your contributions help make genomics research more accessible to everyone!